05 Jan My 2018 Skincare Routine

 - SkinMedica’s HA5 Rejuvenating Hydrator – It’s supposed to immediately diminish wrinkles and fine lines, which I will say I don’t have much to diminish.
 But it also keeps them at bay by replenishing your skin’s own hyaluronic acid.
 The difference in my texture before and after the application of this product is incredible.
 It’s so silky and hydrating.
 It smoothes your skin for perfect makeup application.
 It’s like a makeup primer for me.
 It’s also super soothing.
 I can ‘t really describe how this feels, but it’s like something I’ve never felt before.

-I’ll wash with Panoxyl 10% Benzoyl Peroxide Cream Cleanser mixed with iSClinicals’s gentle Cleansing Complex, which has all the good stuff like bio-nutrients, antioxidants and resurfacing ingredients.
+I’ll wash with Panoxyl 10% Benzoyl Peroxide Cream Cleanser that get from the drugstore mixed with iSClinicals’s gentle Cleansing Complex, which has all the good stuff like bio-nutrients, antioxidants and resurfacing ingredients.
 It cleans deep and is formulated for acne prone skin, but it doesn’t strip.
 Panoxyl can be harsh, so I like to mix this so it’s not over drying.
 I use

 *Note: I know these products are expensive.
 But this is your face!
 It’s something I believe in investing in!
 Each bottle lasts 2-3 months in my personal experience.